 Act for Grants C.I.C. – a project initiative association at United Kingdom

 Conversas Associação Internacional – a social coworking association at Portugal

-National organization 'Small Bulgarian people' – for the benefit of small people in Bulgaria
+National Organization 'Little Bulgarian People' – for the benefit of little people in Bulgaria